Hanna-Hinn/Currency-Converter-Unit-Test/README.md

 5.)
 Postman for api testing and html reports
 6.)
 Selenium IDE and Selenium webdriver for testing the frontend

 How to setup project:
 &emsp; 1.)
 Download or clone respo
 &emsp; 2.) for backend: build project or run project
-&emsp; 3.) for frontend, run npm install in terminal when opening the frontend path in it
+&emsp; 3.) for frontend, run npm install in terminal when opening the frontend path in it &emsp; 4.) **wHEN FIRST RUNNING THE SERVERS PLEASE CALL THE FOLLWOING API OR CLICK ON THE UPDATEdb

 Notes:
 1.)
 Backend will run on localhost:8080, frontend will run on localhost:3000